devplanet-dp/firebase-video-upload/README.md

 ```

-You know that when building the app for release , you always need to increment the version number.
+You know that when building the app for release, you always need to increment the version number.
 So to automate versioning first you need to enable Apple Generic Versioning in your project.
 You can enable it by changing app versioning settings as below:
 ![Enable Apple Generic versioning](https://i.imgur.com/8W72mZo.png)

 Now open the **Fastfile** file and add the below lane to create `ipa`.